kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 - Why does reaction based terrain classification consume a lot of data?
 - '... speed dependencies to increase the classification accuracy' How does it increase accuracy?
 - What is Buehler clock and central pattern generator (CPG)?
-- What is single stance period?
+- What is single stance period? (
+- Duty factor = single stance period / cycle period)
 - How do we change fc/input speed levels in Stoch?
 - What is single stage batch nature of kNN?
 - What is a Markovian process?